frabjous/open-guide-typesetting-framework/doc/installation.md

-# Open Guide Typesetting Framework Documentation
+# Open Guide Typesetting Framework Documentation (PHP Branch)

 # Installation Instructions (for system administrators)

+## Major Version Change and Supported Platform

+As of 0.2.0, the Open Guide Typesetting Framework has transitioned from using php for the server back-end to using a router for ExpressJS-based server-side javascript.
+However, the older php code is still available in this php branch.
+If you are interested in the latest version, switch back to the main branch and view its [installation documentation](../../main/doc/installation.md) instead.

+The documentation in this branch applies to the **php branch only**.

 ## Requirements

-You will need the following.
+To install the PHP version, you will need the following.

 1. A [php](https://www.php.net/)-enabled web server, probably something GNU/Linux based.
    Other Unix-like operating systems like FreeBSD or even MacOS may work, but have not been tested.